sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 # What events are there?
 ssh core@10.0.1.51 curl -s 127.0.0.1:8090/api/assisted-install/v2/events

+# What about the bootstrap API?
+ssh core@10.0.1.51 journalctl -b -f -u bootkube.service
 ```

 Be sure the correct RH COS image is being used, if not...: